 Medical Board of California

 This is the big one.
 Only five Caribbean medical schools, including AUA, have the distinction to be recognized by the Medical Board of California.
-This not only allows AUA graduates obtain a license to practice medicine, enter residency training, and provide clinical training to students in California but states that follow Californias approved list as well such as Oregon, Colorado, Indiana, and Kansas.
+This not only allows eligible AUA graduates obtain a license to practice medicine, enter residency training, and provide clinical training to students in California but states that follow Californias approved list as well.
 However, this recognition does carry weight in states that dont specifically follow this list.
-Schools that get on the disapproved list, such as St. Matthews and University of Health Sciences Antigua, will most likely never get off it and taint their statuses in other states.
+Schools that go on the disapproved list, such as St. Matthews and University of Health Sciences Antigua, will most likely never get off it and taint their reputation in other states.

 Recognition from the Medical Board of California takes years to achieve.
 To get on the approval list, Caribbean medical schools have to go through a rigorous process of site visits and extensive evaluation of the quality of their MD programs.
 Typically, it takes over a decade for California recognition.
 AUA managed to accomplish this feat in seven.

 CAAM-HP has only accredited a handful of MD programs in the Caribbean, including AUA.
 Established in 2003, CAAM-HP is the legally constituted body that evaluates MD programs in Caribbean Community (CARICOM) countries to see if they meet their high standards.
 The demanding review process assesses every facet of these medical programs.
 Students from CAAM-HP can practice in CARICOM states but CAAM-HP accreditation looks good for Caribbean medical schools seeking accreditations elsewhere as well.